-If the amount on Form 1040 Line 1 is more than the sum of your wages, this difference may be attributable to taxable scholarship income.
+If the amount on Form 1040 U.S. Individual Income Tax Return Line 1 is more than the sum of your wages, this difference may be attributable to taxable scholarship income.

-According to IRS Publication 970, page 6, if you file Form 1040 or 1040-SR, include the taxable amount in the total on line 1.
-If the taxable amount was not reported on Form W-2, also enter “SCH” and the taxable amount on the dotted line next to line 1.
+According to IRS Publication 970 Tax Benefits for Education, on page 6, if you file Form 1040 or Form 1040-SR U.S. Tax Return for Seniors, include the taxable amount in the total on Line 1.
+If the taxable amount was not reported on Form W-2 Wage and Tax Statement, also enter “SCH” and the taxable amount on the dotted line next to Line 1.

 If the student is being claimed as a dependent, and his or her educational expenses exceed the scholarship, grant, or fellowship amount, the education credit or deduction would be claimed on the return of the person claiming the student as a dependent.
 If the student is not claimed as a dependent, he or she would claim these expenses.
 Conversely, if the scholarship or grant amount exceeds the educational expenses, and there is taxable scholarship income to report, the dependent/student would need to report this income on their return.